Two brothers arrive in a town where magic and secrets lie hidden, including their own, unbeknownst to them

 - Prose (publish in an audio book with my university)

-- Picture books (a completed work, without illustrations)
+- Picture books (a completed work, illustrations in progress)

 - I would love to work on a middle grade novel